APTrust/dart-docs/docs/dart2/users/workflows/index.md

+---
+description: >-
+  A DART 2 workflow is a reusable template of packaging, validation, and upload steps to run on any set of files.
+---

 # Workflows

 A workflow is a set of packaging, validation, and/or upload operations that you define as a template to be run on any sets of files you choose.